10up/gutenberg-best-practices/guides/tools-panel.md

 Both of these are **experimental**.

 ## Use Case:
-If you have controls that should exist within block support panels in the WP Admin block settings and you would like a fine grained ability on when to enable or have the user enable a specific control.
-This functionality also provides the benefit of resetting a control to a default state which can be helpful for users who may want to experiment with certain controls but have the ability to disable them independently.
+If you have custom controls that should exist within or be added to an existing block support panels group in the WP Admin block settings and you would like a fine grained ability on when to enable or have the user enable a specific control.
+This functionality also provides the benefit of resetting a control to a default state.

 ### Caveats:
 * When enabling the controls they must be tied to a block support panel group ie: `border`, `color`, `dimensions`, `typography` or `styles`.